AntCPLab/OpenCoral/README.md

 #### Requirements

  - GCC 5 or later (tested with up to 11) or LLVM/clang 6 or later
    (tested with up to 14).
-We recommend clang because it performs better.
+The default is to use clang because it performs better.
 Note that GCC 5/6 and clang 9 don't support libOTe, so you need to deactivate its use for these compilers (see the next section).